Yes, this is a photo of me in Venice. What a wonderfully exciting place to visit.

 Those Old Eyes 8 x 8 (panpastels and texture)

-Encaustic medium is also a wonderful medium for transferring photos.
-Objects or pigmented medium or other mediums can be layered to accentuate aspects of the photo to create interest.
-This is an amazing way to preserve your memories in an archival way and ad your own unique touch.
+Encaustic medium is also a wonderful medium for transferring photos in a couple of ways.
+Found or treasured objects or pigmented medium and other mediums can be layered to accentuate aspects of the photo and to create interest.
+This is an amazing way to preserve your memories in an archival way and add your own unique touch.
 All images I use are my own photos from locations close to home and on my travels.
-I am excited to have discovered a new technique that I will very soon have pieces to post to this page.
+I am excited to have always be discovering a new techniques and materials to integrate into my art pieces.
 This is an aspect of encaustic I find keeps me involved, there is always something to learn and discover.
+This is the "ALCHEMY AND ECSTASY OF ENCUASTICS".